-The members of the Committee shall be appointed by the Board of Directors and shall serve until such member’s successor is duly elected and qualified or until such member’s earlier resignation or removal.
+2. Appointment and Removal - The members of the Committee shall be appointed by the Board of Directors and shall serve until such member’s successor is duly elected and qualified or until such member’s earlier resignation or removal.
 The members of the Committee may be removed, with or without cause, by a majority vote of the Board of Directors.

-Unless a Chairman is designated by the full Board of Directors, the members of the Committee shall designate a Chairman by majority vote of the full Committee membership.
+3. Chairman - Unless a Chairman is designated by the full Board of Directors, the members of the Committee shall designate a Chairman by majority vote of the full Committee membership.
 The Chairman will chair all regular sessions of the Committee and set the agendas for the Committee meetings.

-The Committee shall meet at least two times annually, or more frequently as circumstances dictate.
+1. Timing of Meetings - The Committee shall meet at least two times annually, or more frequently as circumstances dictate.
 The Chairman of the Board or any member of the Committee may call meetings of the Committee.
 Meetings of the Committee may be held telephonically.

-The Committee shall maintain minutes or other records of meetings and activities of the Committee and report regularly to the Board (i) following meetings of the Committee, (ii) with respect to such other matters as are relevant to the Committee’s discharge of its responsibilities, (iii) with respect to such recommendations as the Committee may deem appropriate, or (iv) any other significant actions or activities of the Committee.
+3. Records and Reporting - The Committee shall maintain minutes or other records of meetings and activities of the Committee and report regularly to the Board (i) following meetings of the Committee, (ii) with respect to such other matters as are relevant to the Committee’s discharge of its responsibilities, (iii) with respect to such recommendations as the Committee may deem appropriate, or (iv) any other significant actions or activities of the Committee.
 The report to the Board of Directors may take the form of an oral report by the Chairman or any member of the Committee designated by the Committee to make such report.